 Unless you’ve been living on the Blasket Islands, you will have heard about Bitcoin.
 Most will just dismiss all the hype and call it a bubble.
-However, if you’re reading this I assume you’re at the beginning of going down the Bitcoin and Crypto rabbit hole and wondering how you can buy Bitcoin in Ireland.
+However, if you’re reading this I assume you’re at the beginning of going down the Crypto rabbit hole and wondering how you can buy Bitcoin in Ireland.

-How to Buy Bitcoin in Ireland
+6 Exchanges to Buy Crypto & Bitcoin in Ireland

 If you’re interested in a particular exchange and want to find out more, you’ll find lots of articles and tutorials throughout our site everybithelps.co.uk, as well as our YouTube channel Every Bit Helps.